 Angus Council controls only a small percentage of greenhouse gas emissions across the whole of the Council area, however, it can indirectly support and encourage change by working with Community Planning Partners and through delivery of the Sustainable Energy and Climate Action Plan.
-The issue of emissions outwith the Council control is still under development at a national level.
+The issue of emissions out with the Council control is still under development at a national level.

-In this section, work with the wider community such as work on circular economy, fuel poverty, the Smarter Choices Smarter Places active travel programme, nature-based solutions to adaptation and ultimately the Sustainable Energy and Climate Action Plan can be reported on annually.
+In this section, work with the wider community such as work on circular economy, fuel poverty, active travel programmes, nature-based solutions to adaptation and ultimately the Sustainable Energy and Climate Action Plan can be reported on annually.

 The Public Bodies Duty Report is a comprehensive technical report.
-To make the content of the 2019/20 report accessible and useful for communities and partner agencies a summarised version has been produced.
+To make the content of the 2020/21 report accessible and useful for communities and partner agencies a summarised version has been produced.
 The report will be available on the Angus Council Climate Change webpage and will include a link to the full report on the Scottish Government platform.